sabnzbd/sabctools/README.md

 * yEnc decoding and encoding using SIMD routines
 * CRC32 calculations
 * Non-blocking SSL-socket reading
+* Marking files as sparse

 Of course, they can also be used in any other application.

 ## yEnc decoding and encoding using SIMD routines
 yEnc decoding and encoding performed by using [yencode](https://github.com/animetosho/node-yencode) from animetosho,
 which utilizes x86/ARM SIMD optimised routines if such CPU features are available.